UnivelcityAcademy/Data-Science-Assessment/README.md

 # Data-Science-Assessment
-Take your time to go through the document and carry out the instructions for the assessment.
+Take your time to go through the document and carry out the instructions for the assessment document.